Scalingo/documentation/_posts/addons/2000-01-01-getting-started-with-docker-image-addon.md

 ## Launch your application

-Once you have downloaded all the needed images, you must run them on your system.
+Once all the needed images have been downloaded, you must run them on your system.

 ### Run the database image